MUYUTwilighter/promotioner/readme.md

 Require authentication level: `STAFF`

 Arguments:

 - `String token` token of current session, used for authentication
 - `String name` name of the coupon
 - `Double value` value of the coupon
-- `String promotionId` ID of a promotion the coupons belong to
+- `Long pid` ID of a promotion the coupons belong to
 - `Date start` start-point of the available duration
 - `Date end` end-point of the available duration
 - `Integer count` count of the coupons